NEW: South Korea says it will restart propaganda broadcasts after hiatus of more than 10 years

 The demilitarized zone has divided North and South Korea since the Korean War ended in 1953 with an armistice rather than a formal peace treaty.
 As a result, the two countries technically remain at war.

-Tensions have flared in the past around sensitive points on their de facto border, including North Korea’s shelling of an island in 2010 that killed two South Korean marines.
+Tension has flared in the past around sensitive points on the their de facto border, including North Korea’s shelling of an island in 2010 that killed two South Korean marines.

 Roughly 28,000 U.S. troops are based in South Korea.

 CNN’s Kathy Novak reported from Seoul, and Jethro Mullen wrote from Hong Kong.
 CNN’s K.J.
 Kwon and journalist Hyoungjoo Choi contributed to this report.